JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Results and Discussion

-Figure \ref{fig:Lyman-damping} shows our results suggesting a small size of an ionized bubble (\RHII\ $\ll 1$ pMpc) with a highly neutral IGM (\XHI\ $>$ 0.9 at a 1$\sigma$ lower limit).
-The $R_{\text{HII}}$ measurement appears reliable in the sense that the observed spectra show no positive signals blueward of the systemic wavelength of Ly$\alpha$.
+The $R_{\text{HII}}$ {estimate} appears reliable in the sense that the observed spectra show no positive signals blueward of the systemic wavelength of {\Lya}.
 However, the interpretation of the $X_{\text{HI}}$ measurement is rather complicated.
-The modeled spectra present a Ly$\alpha$ break still considerably steeper than the observed spectrum.
-As the modeled spectra already include Ly$\alpha$ damping wing opacity with almost fully-neutral IGM, such discrepancies cannot be explained with the IGM attenuation alone.
-In fact, the total Ly$\alpha$ optical depth combines the IGM damping wing optical depth ($\tau_{\rm IGM}$) and the optical depth due to resonant scattering within the circumgalactic \citep[CGM;][]{Dijkstra2014}.
+The modeled spectra present a {\Lya} break still considerably steeper than the observed spectrum.
+As the modeled spectra already include {\Lya} damping wing opacity with almost fully-neutral IGM, such discrepancies cannot be explained with the IGM attenuation alone.
+In fact, the total {\Lya} optical depth combines the IGM damping wing optical depth ($\tau_{\rm IGM}$) and the optical depth due to resonant scattering within the circumgalactic \citep[CGM;][]{Dijkstra2014}.
 However, the latter part is missed in our simple description of damping wing opacity.
 To mitigate the differences between the modeled spectra and the observed, it is necessary to carefully model the CGM contribution \citep{Sadoun2017, Weinberger2018, Mason2020}.
-Including the CGM contribution would result in additional softening on Ly$\alpha$ break closer to the observed spectrum, which possibly requires less contribution from IGM attenuation and could allow for a slightly more ionized IGM.
-Detailed modeling of Ly$\alpha$ attenuation of the CGM requires knowledge of density profiles of H{\sc I} gas and radiation field from a host galaxy \citep{Weinberger2018, Mason2020}, which is beyond the scope of this study.
-Also, the relation between IGM attenuation and bubble size can deviate from the theoretical model of \cite{Dijkstra2014} due to the stochasticity of individual sightlines, such as fluctuations in density/velocity and random encounters of self-shielded systems \citep{Hutter2014, Park2021, Smith2022}.
-Ideally, one needs to average over a large number of observations to suppress such uncertainties.
-Additionally, the uncertainties in modeling intrinsic rest-UV spectra make the interpretation more complicated.
+Including the CGM contribution would result in additional softening on {\Lya} break closer to the observed spectrum, which possibly requires less contribution from IGM attenuation and could allow for a slightly more ionized IGM.